Linux Package Manager Installation

 Downgrading is not supported and risks corrupting your data!
 If you want to revert to an older ownCloud version, install it from scratch and then restore your data from backup.
 Before doing this, file a support ticket (if you have paid support) or ask for help in the ownCloud forums to see if your issue can be resolved without downgrading.

 See installation_wizard for important steps, such as choosing the best database and setting correct directory permissions.
-See the SELinux guide for a suggested configuration for SELinux-enabled distributions such as Fedora and CentOS.
+See the SELinux Configuration Guide for a suggested configuration for SELinux-enabled distributions such as Fedora and CentOS.

 If your distribution is not listed, your Linux distribution may maintain its own ownCloud packages or you may prefer to install from source.